Skip to content

 dtype: "bool"

-description: "If true: only elements present in CIF file can be present in databank entry, if false: additional elements can be present"
+description: "If True, only the elements listed in the CIF file can be present, otherwise given elements must be present but additional elements are possible."

 default_value: false